Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/components/stepped-process.md

 Use a `nav` element with `.stepped-process` class, containing an ordered list `<ol>` with `.stepped-process-item` class on list items.

-Be careful to choose short labels when using multiple steps process, otherwise label will be cut to preserve inline layout.
+Use short labels for each step, otherwise they will be cut off to preserve inline layout.
 More information can be carried on the `title` attribute of the `.stepped-process-link`.

 Add `.active` to a `.stepped-process-item` to indicate the current step, alongside `aria-current="step"` to convey the active state to assistive technologies.